-Chambers & Partners’ independent Guide to the Bar recommends David as one of the leading barristers in both commercial dispute resolution and contentious company law.
-Indeed, he is only one of 9 junior barristers recommended in both fields.
+Chambers & Partners’ independent Guide to the Bar has recommended David as one of the leading barristers in both commercial dispute resolution and contentious company law for some years.
+In each of the last two years he has been only one of 9 juniors recommended in both fields.

-Chambers & Partners over recent years has also referred to market feedback on David as "a brilliant young advocate who inspires confidence with his exemplary client manner and comprehensive and commercial advice” and "definitely someone you want on your team".
+In recent years, Chambers & Partners has also set out market feedback on David as being "a brilliant young advocate who inspires confidence with his exemplary client manner and comprehensive and commercial advice”, with "a massive brain and an extremely incisive way of getting to the facts and issues” as well as possessing "extremely strong analytical skills”, "very easy to deal with”, and "definitely someone you want on your team".

-As a result of highly positive market feedback, David was also featured by Legal Week as one of 10 junior stars at the Bar.
+In addition, as a result of highly positive market feedback, David was listed in a Legal Week special feature as one of 10 junior stars at the Bar.

 Prior to coming to the Bar, David read law at Cambridge and Oxford Universities.
 He took a Double First from Cambridge, in each year obtaining the highest grades in his college (Peterhouse) and winning scholarships from his college and the University.
-David next took a Masters in Law from Oxford as a scholar of the national Arts and Humanities Research Board (BCL, 2002, Brasenose College).
+David next took a Masters in Law from Oxford, winning a scholarship from the national Arts and Humanities Research Board (BCL, 2002, Brasenose College).
 He was then awarded a major scholarship by Lincoln’s Inn to study for the Bar (BVC, Inns of Court School of Law, 2003).

 Brief details of David’s experience are set out in the tabs below.
-Further details are contained within his downloadable CV.
-If you would like more details relating to particular legal areas or commercial sectors then please let David’s clerks know.
+If you would like further details relating to particular practice areas or sectors then please contact David’s clerks.

 David advises domestic and international clients on their rights and obligations under commercial contracts.
 He regularly acts in: claims relating to distribution, franchise and joint venture agreements; commercial sale and hire of goods disputes; and commission claims.
 He also represents companies and high net-worth individuals in disputes arising from investments and securities including guarantees.
 His cases frequently involve issues relating to jurisdiction.
 Examples include David representing:

-David has extensive experience of unfair prejudice petitions and derivative actions as well as claims to enforce articles of association, and shareholder and LLP agreements.
-Many of David’s cases involve shareholder directors or LLP members accused of breaching their contractual and fiduciary duties and his practice in this area is complemented by his substantial experience in claims brought by and against directors.
+David has extensive experience of unfair prejudice petitions and derivative actions as well as claims to enforce articles of association, shareholder and LLP agreements.
+Many of David’s cases involve shareholder directors or LLP members accused of breaching their contractual and fiduciary duties.

 Examples include David representing:

-David frequently acts as an adviser and advocate in commercial fraud disputes including in relation to freezing orders.
+David frequently acts as an adviser and advocate in commercial fraud disputes.
 Examples include David representing:

-David is also the author of the forthcoming practice note on deceit and misrepresentation for the leading online know-how provider, PLC.
+David is also the author of the forthcoming practice note on deceit and misrepresentation for the leading online know-how provider, Practical Law.

-With a particular expertise in disputes involving commercial or company law aspects, David has acted in many hotly-contested claims of breach of contract and fiduciary duty against directors and senior employees.
+With a particular expertise in disputes involving commercial or company law aspects, David has acted in many hotly-contested claims of breach of contractual and fiduciary duties against directors and senior employees.

 Examples of recent / significant cases include David representing: